dlab-berkeley/programming-fundamentals/1-2_create.md

 #### Challenge 4

-Have the script in `my_files` print "I love programming!" to the command line.
+Have the R script in `my_files` print "I love programming!" to the command line.

-When you feel you have met these challenges successfully, cd into `test/` and type
+When you feel you have met these challenges successfully, cd into `resources/` and type

 ~~~ {.input}
 .
 1-2_test.sh